-- ► Beware of hazardous process conditions such as pressure in the measuring device, high temperatures or aggressive fluids. - 2.
-Carry out the mounting and connection steps from the "Mounting the measuring device" and "Connecting the measuring device" sections in reverse order.
+► Beware of hazardous process conditions such as pressure in the measuring device, high temperatures or aggressive fluids.

+Carry out the mounting and connection steps from the chapters "Mounting the measuring device" and "Connecting the measuring device" in the logically reverse sequence.
 Observe the safety instructions.